m13253/colorspace-routines/README.md

 There is no support for CMYK colorspaces (FOGRA39, SWOP, etc.) because:
 - CMYK is too complicated.

-  It requires a look-up table, [Sakamoto's interpolation method](https://patents.google.com/patent/US6178007B1) and complex formulas for calculating dot-gain.
+  It requires a look-up table, [Sakamoto's interpolation method](https://patents.google.com/patent/US6178007B1) and some complex formulas for calculating dot-gain.
 - You might need to use [Little CMS](https://www.littlecms.com) or [Argyll CMS](http://www.argyllcms.com).

 ## Precision